 Eyes could only look at either the road or the phone

 According to studies, the use of phone will immediately limit the sight of the driver, reduce the visibility and the awareness of what is ahead.
 Moreover, distracting by the mobile phone will affect the responsiveness to any unexpected accidents.
 Agreeably, your eyes are not able to look in different directions.
 It will be either on the road or on the phone.
-When driving on road, the car crash could happen just in the matter of seconds.
-That's why engaging eyes on the phone for just three seconds could lead you to the hazardous situation.
+When driving on road, a car crash could happen just in a matter of seconds.
+That's why engaging eyes on the phone for just three seconds could lead you to a hazardous situation.

 2. Affect the manual performance of the hands while driving

 You can hardly drive safely with just one hand

 Being on the phone also reduces the preciseness of a driver’s driving.
 The drivers could not take a bend properly and even drive to the wrong lane.
 It is understandable as the cornering and bending require the engagement of both hands.
 The use of one hand could not fulfil the task.
 Therefore, always keep your both hand on the wheels.

 3. Distract the mental cognition by talking on the phone

 Talking on the phone when driving could intervene the mental progress

 One common perception is that talking on the phone is acceptable as both of your eyes and hands are committing to the driving task, therefore, it would never affect the driving.
 And that is a perilous thought.
 Even though having a conversation could not directly distract your visibility and the hand engagement, it could degrade the function of your brain procession.